Leclerc tank: Ballistic

 The AMX-APX armament institution was responsible for the studies related to the configuration and the integration of the new ballistic protection concepts.

 Original protection requirements were sent by the EPC project manager to AMX-APX on February 8, 1980.
 The protection of the future French main battle tank must guarantee a certain degree of invulnerability against 125 mm APFSDS and 130 mm shaped-charges warheads over its frontal arc.
 The whole fighting compartment must be protected against RPG-7 warheads and all-around protection should be provided against threats such as 30 mm autocannons.

 Stéphane Ferrard (1947-2015), a military historian and French journalist, stated in his book, "The Leclerc System", that:

-The turret and the hull are made of welded steel plates with a thickness ranging from 30 mm to 50 mm on which removable composite armor modules are mounted.
+The turret and the hull are made of welded steel plates with a thickness ranging from 30 mm to 50 mm on which removable composite armour modules are mounted.
 Twelve modules surround the turret (six per side); they are numbered 1 to 6, starting from the front end.
 The modules are covered by an anti-slip coating made of fiberglass.

-The turret bustle that contains the autoloader is protected on both sides against 30 mm armor-piercing rounds and shoulder-fired anti-tank weapon such as the RPG-7.
+The turret bustle that contains the autoloader is protected on both sides against 30 mm armour-piercing rounds and shoulder-fired anti-tank weapon such as the RPG-7.

-The composite storage boxes around and on the turret play a triple role: carrying the tool set, reducing radar cross-section and acting as spaced armor.
+The composite storage boxes around and on the turret play a triple role: carrying the tool set, reducing radar cross-section and acting as spaced armour.

 Structural self-sealing fuel tanks are located to the right forward part of the hull, in front and above the ammunition drum.
 Six heavy ballistic side skirts protect the front third of the hull sides; each is made of a composite panel covered by a steel outer shell.

 SXXI

 At the end of 1990s, a study was initiated to protect the Leclerc tank against the latest threats.
 These included ATGMs with tandem shaped-charge warheads capable of penetrating more than 1000 mm of RHA steel, as well as long-rod APFSDS with a length-to-diameter ratio of 30:1 with penetration performance exceeding 700 mm of RHA.

 The technical approach consisted of replacing the passive composite modules protecting both sides of the turret bustle with lighter, reactive modules, incorporating semi-reactive layers.
 This weight-saving measure allowed the use of titanium in the ballistic protection of the turret frontal arc.
 It also shifted the center of gravity towards the front of the turret, closer to the traverse axis, facilitating the dynamic laying of the turret drives.

-Block 10 and 11 (T10 and T11) Leclerc SXXI tanks are recognizable by their add-on ceramic armor plates bolted on the top of the reactive modules, protecting both sides of the autoloader compartment.
+Block 10 and 11 (T10 and T11) Leclerc SXXI tanks are recognizable by their add-on ceramic armour plates bolted on the top of the reactive modules, protecting both sides of the autoloader compartment.